ye-ses/calculator-beginner/README.md

 This is a simple calculator i created to add to my portfolio projects.
 I really didn't want anything complex, just a simple HTML and CSS with a little javascript for the functionality.
-For javaScript i used a vue library and a math.js script via CDN for evaluation of expression
+For javaScript i used a vue library and a math.js library via CDN for evaluation of expressions